Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal

-Several trajectories planned by the proposed MIM and baselines are shown in Fig. \ref{fig:compare_trajectory} as examples, and the quantitative results of 100 jerk-limited trajectories and 100 snap-limited trajectories are shown in Fig. \ref{fig:Boxplot_34order}.
-Among them, 3rd-order trajectories in Fig. \ref{fig:Boxplot_34order} contain no tangent markers, since Ruckig in community version is not able to plan trajectories with position constraints.
-Furthermore, tangent markers occur in 3rd-order trajectories only if the initial position and the terminal position are both close to boundaries, which occurs with a low probability.
+Several trajectories planned by the proposed MIM and baselines are shown in Fig. \ref{fig:compare_trajectory}, and the quantitative results of 100 jerk-limited trajectories and 100 snap-limited trajectories are shown in Fig. \ref{fig:Boxplot_34order}.
+Among them, 3rd order trajectories in Fig. \ref{fig:Boxplot_34order} contain no tangent markers, since Ruckig in community version is not able to plan trajectories with position constraints.
+Furthermore, tangent markers occur in 3rd order trajectories only if the initial position and the terminal position are both close to boundaries, which occurs with a low probability.

-It is noteworthy that the time-optimal problem \eqref{eq:optimalproblem} with an order $n\geq3$ is non-convex if it is solved in discretion directly \cite{debrouwere2013time}.
+It is noteworthy that the time-optimal problem \eqref{eq:optimalproblem} with an order $n\geq3$ is non-convex if it is solved directly in discrete time \cite{debrouwere2013time}.
 Hence, discrete methods like Yop might fail to obtain an optimal trajectory, as shown in Fig. \ref{fig:compare_trajectory}(a).
 Though SOCPs successfully transforms problem \eqref{eq:optimalproblem} into sequential convex problems, SOCPs might fail to obtain a feasible solution during iteration in some cases, as shown in Fig. \ref{fig:compare_trajectory}(d).
-Furthermore, trajectories planned by Yop and SOCPs does not meet constraints \eqref{eq:optimalproblem_x_constraint}, causing failure as well.
-As shown in Fig. \ref{fig:Boxplot_34order}(a), Yop and SOCPs has a limited success rate, while Ruckig can plan all 3th-order trajectories.
-Supported by theoretical results in Section \ref{sec:CostateSystemBehaviorAnalysis} and Section \ref{sec:ManifoldInterceptMethod}, the proposed MIM succeeds in planning all randomly selected trajectories in 3rd and 4th order.
+Furthermore, trajectories planned by Yop and SOCPs do not meet constraints \eqref{eq:optimalproblem_x_constraint}, causing failure as well.
+As shown in Fig. \ref{fig:Boxplot_34order}(a), Yop and SOCPs has a limited success rate, while Ruckig can plan all 3th order trajectories.
+Supported by the established theory, the proposed MIM succeeds in planning all randomly selected trajectories in 3rd and 4th order.